scottlowry/ScottLowryNet/www/content/posts/how-i-built-this-blog/01-hugo-papermod-setup.md

 # Introduction

 This article is part one in a series about how I use [Hugo](https://gohugo.io/), a powerful static site generator written in Go, to build this blog.
-I'll also dive into using [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static) to host it for free and [GitHub Actions](https://github.com/features/actions) for CI/CD in a later article.
+I'll also dive into using [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static) to host it for free, [GitHub Actions](https://github.com/features/actions) for CI/CD, and Cloudflare for custom DNS and web analytics in later articles.

 ## Why Hugo?